|

 The objective behind unrolling Outer Junctions/Symlink Directories is to get everything

-with which the source is connected and rebuild it as seperate copy in the destination.
+with which the source is connected and rebuild it as separate copy in the destination.

 It resembles the 'hair of the elephant' pattern: Pull on a hair of an elephant,